Earn $600 bonus by delivering the Tulsa World

 Carriers can earn up to $1,200 a month on top of the $600 bonus.
 Delivery hours are Monday through Friday 2 to 6 a.m., and Saturday and Sunday 2 to 7 a.m.

-Candidates will need to provide their own vehicle and have a valid driver’s license and proof of insurance.
+Candidates must be 18, provide their own vehicle, have a valid driver’s license and proof of insurance.

 For more information or to apply, call 918-581-8584 or go online to tinyurl.com/TWcarrier.